jalpp/stockfish-rest-api/README.md

 - [fen-validator](https://www.npmjs.com/package/fen-validator/v/2.0.1) so I don't need to do all that FEN regex stuff

 ## Running it:
-- running on debug mode which runs the engine on server start by selecting engine mode (wasm or cc-nonnue)
+- running on debug mode which runs the engine on server start by selecting engine mode (wasm or cc-nonnue) or run help to see server commands
 - ``` node server.js debug wasm```
 - - ``` node server.js debug cc-nonnue```
 - ``` node server.js debug cc-yesnnue ```
+- ``` node server --help ```
 - running without debug mode and starting the server
 - ``` node server.js ```